Connect with us

 Generally the term indigenous peoples refers to social or cultural groups with strong ancestral ties to their land of origin.
 Many times these are tied to ethnicity and still live in their land of origin, but some have been displaced, diluted, or become minorities in their lands.

-This map by Bhabna Banerjee uses data from the Indigenous World 2022 report to show the population distribution of the roughly 476 million minority Indigenous groups around the world.
+This map by Bhabna Banerjee uses data from the Indigenous World 2022 report to show the population distribution of the roughly 476 million Indigenous peoples around the world.
 When 2022 data was unavailable, the latest available data was used.

-Because of this, ethnic groups like the Han people in China, the Turks in Turkey, or the Scots in Scotland were not included in the dataset.
+Because of this, ethnic groups that are indigenous (as a dictionary term) to their lands like the Han people in China, the Turks in Turkey, or the Scots in Scotland were not included in this report.

 On the flip side, groups like Greenland’s Inuit were included, because of their long history of colonial control as well as Danish influence.

 It’s worth noting that the Chinese government does not officially acknowledge the existence of Indigenous peoples.
-However, they do recognize 55 different ethnic minority groups across the nation, including the Zhuang, Mongolians, and the Hui.
+However, they do recognize 55 different ethnic nationalities across the nation, including the Zhuang, Mongolians, and the Hui.

 China125,332,3352022